 Personal Capital and Mint do not offer a community.

 Just because you prefer to handle your own investment management instead of hiring a financial planner, doesn’t mean you have to do it on your own.
 Money Minx has a community of investors (some have Money Minx plans and some do not) that discuss a wide variety of topics from refinancing a mortgage, to investing in cryptos, which stocks to jump on and which to drop to retirement planning and financial management.

 The community is also a great place to connect with the Money Minx team, ask for new features or get help.

 Access to Passwords

-Personal Capital and Mint use an API to access your information for banks and financial institutions.
+Personal Capital uses an API to access your information for banks and financial institutions.
+Mint too.
 This means that the apps handle your user name and password when connecting to these providers.